llmrb/llm/README.md

-The following example demonstrates how to query the list of models through the [LLM::Provider#models](http://0x1eef.github.io/x/llm/LLM/Provider.html#models-instance_method) method &ndash; the example happens to use the ollama but this can be done for any provider:
+The following example demonstrates how to query the list of models through the [LLM::Provider#models](http://0x1eef.github.io/x/llm/LLM/Provider.html#models-instance_method) method &ndash; the example happens to use the ollama provider but this can be done for any provider:

 ```ruby
 #!/usr/bin/env ruby